Risen Star College of Technology & Business

 BSB41419 Certificate IV in Work Health and Safety

-This nationally recognised qualification is designed to help learners develop practical skills in workplace safety systems and compliance.
+This nationally recognised qualification is designed to develop skills and knowledge required to support workplace health and safety practices across a range of industries and work environments.

-At Risen Star College of Technology & Business, learners complete:
+At Risen Star College of Technology & Business, learners may develop skills in:

 Practical Workplace Learning